cran-task-views/Hydrology/Hydrology.md

 -  <pkg>boussinesq</pkg>: Collection of functions for the One-Dimensional Boussinesq Equation (ground-water).

--  <github>pschmidtwalter/brook90r</github> and <github>rkronen/Brook90_R</github>: to different packages to run the 1D-SVAT model LWF-BROOK90.
+-  <github>rkronen/Brook90_R</github>: an R implementation of the 1D-SVAT model Brook90.
 GitHub only package.

 -  <pkg>dynatopmodel</pkg>: Implementation and enhancement of the Dynamic TOPMODEL semi-distributed hydrological model.
 Includes some preprocessing, utility and routines for displaying outputs.
 See also <pkg>topmodel</pkg>.